Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 Yet that doesn’t mean you should put yourself at risk.
 You should carefully consider whether to include contract contingencies to protect yourself in the deal.

 And remember: Just because you can remove a contingency doesn’t mean you should.
 The appraisal might seem like unnecessary lender red tape — but in actuality, it can protect you from overpaying.
-There’s also been a recent rise in buyers waiving the home inspection contingency, a risk that could lead to unexpected and potentially expensive problems down the road.
+Some buyers waive the home inspection contingency, a risk that could lead to unexpected and potentially expensive problems down the road.

-The National Association of Realtors® (NAR) reports that 20% of buyers in July 2024 waived the inspection contingency, compared to 26% from the same month last year.
+The National Association of Realtors® (NAR) reports that 17% of buyers in September 2024 waived the inspection contingency, a slight dip from the previous month’s 18%.

 5. Make your bid